 5 Key Hacks For Growing Your Hair Long

 For most of us, while the hair closest to our roots might feel full and healthy, our mid lengths and ends tell a different story.
 “The degree of thinning and breakage shows how unhealthy that once-fresh root hair has become following exposure to things like chemical treatments and heat styling.
-Healthy hair grows longer more quickly because it’s not thinning, breaking and shrinking at the ends,” says hairstylist and founder of the 3 More Inches range Michael Van Clarke.
+Healthy hair grows longer more quickly because it’s not thinning, breaking and shrinking at the ends,” says hairstylist Michael Van Clarke.
 “Well-cared-for hair can retain 90% of its thickness and shine at 18 inches long.
 But poorly-cared-for hair can easily lose 98% of its mass at the same length, through thinning, breakage and split ends.”
 Using the right shampoo and conditioner for your hair type, plus doing regular intensive treatments and masks, can make all the difference.
 If you have Afro or textured hair, your main concern should be keeping dryness at bay, which can restrict growth.
 Look to keep your hair well moisturized with deep conditioners and oils, such as jojoba and argan oil, which help promote growth.

 Healthy scalp = healthy hair

-The scalp is often overlooked when it comes to haircare, but it is an extension of your skin, so be diligent with thorough cleansing, regular exfoliation and proper nourishment.
-If neglected, poor scalp health will not only slow hair growth but can actually lead to hair loss from bacterial and fungal infections.
 To keep both your hair and scalp healthy, aim to shampoo every other day, unless you’re working out a lot or your hair is subjected to heavy pollutants or dust – in which case, do it more frequently.
-Failure to remove a build-up of dirt and grime can mean an itchy, irritated scalp, which will have a knock-on effect with the health of your hair and, ultimately, impact how long you can grow it.
+Failure to remove a build-up of dirt and grime can mean an itchy, irritated scalp, which will have a knock-on effect with the health of your hair and, ultimately, impact how long you can grow it and how much hair fall you may get.
+There are plenty of dedicated scalp ranges on the market to make scalp care effortlessly simple.
+Oribe’s new Serene Scalp Densifying collection was created with a board-certified trichologist to help keep the hair you have on your head for longer.
+It contains a scalp-stimulating complex (with biomimetic peptides, pea sprout and red clover extracts) to drive blood to the scalp and nourish the hair follicle for better, stronger hair growth.

 What to eat for healthy hair